The Tortured Poets Department: Promotion and distribution

-After the Grammy announcement, Swift revealed the album cover and the standard track listing via social media with the first physical variant "The Manuscript" with the said bonus track available for pre-order on February 5, 2024.
-Swift additionally announced three limited run physical editions that were each titled after a corresponding bonus track: "The Bolter", "The Albatross", and "The Black Dog" during the Australian and Singaporean shows of the Eras Tour.
-She partnered with Target for an exclusive "Phantom Clear" collector's vinyl edition.
+After the Grammy announcement, on February 5, 2024, Swift released the album cover and standard track listing via social media, and made the first physical variant, "The Manuscript", available for pre-order.
+During the Australian and Singaporean shows of the Eras Tour in February−March 2024, she announced three additional physical editions, each titled after a corresponding bonus track: "The Bolter", "The Albatross", and "The Black Dog".
+She partnered with Target for an exclusive "Phantom Clear" collector's vinyl LP edition.

-The album was promoted on digital platforms like Apple Music, Spotify, YouTube, Instagram, and Threads, prompting Swifties to search for Easter eggs.
-It included five Swift-curated Apple Music playlists containing her old songs inspired by the five stages of grief; a pop-up library of curated articles at The Grove, Los Angeles, hosted by Spotify; QR code murals in various cities worldwide that led to unlisted YouTube shorts on Swift's channel; a countdown to the album's release revealed upon refreshing Swift's Instagram profile; and special shimmer effects on Threads posts tagged with hashtags related to Swift and the album. iHeartRadio and Sirius XM announced special programs with exclusive content from Swift to celebrate the album's release; the former temporarily rebranded as "iHeartTaylor".
+Swift included songs from the album in the Eras Tour's set list in 2024.

-Swift changed the setlist of the Eras Tour (2024) to include a new act for the album.
+Swift promoted The Tortured Poets Department on social media and music streaming platforms, prompting Swifties to search for Easter eggs.
+On Apple Music, she curated five playlists with each containing her previous songs, inspired by the five stages of grief.
+Spotify hosted a pop-up library of curated articles at The Grove, Los Angeles; QR code murals in various cities worldwide led to unlisted YouTube shorts on Swift's channel; Instagram included a countdown to the album's release; and Threads added special shimmer effects to hashtags related to Swift and the album. iHeartRadio and SiriusXM announced special programs with exclusive content from Swift to celebrate the album's release; the former temporarily rebranded as "iHeartTaylor".